vinod-amagi/amgdoc/artwork.md

 Episode|No|2x3|532x800|532x800|No
 Default^*^|**Yes**|16x9|800x450|1920x1080|Yes

-> ^*^ A fall-back image usually representing the channel will be used to deliver for all the programs that are missing program-specific images.
+> ^*^ A fall-back image usually representing the channel will be used to deliver for all the programs that are missing specific images.
 {.is-info}

 **Channel Logos**